Mastering Your Day with Rhonna Farrer

 When do you have your scripture study and how do you make sure it gets done?

 THIS is part of my morning routine that I MUST DO in order to get through my day.
 And I’ve learned that I can’t just ‘read’ my scriptures.
-I have a certain way I’ve learned that I need to feast on the scriptures which include: prayer, a question, pondering as I write in my journal & listening.
+I have a certain way I’ve learned that I need to feast on the scriptures which include: prayer, a question, pondering as I write in my journal and listening.

 What do you do to handle a particularly stressful day?